Field Guides travel and the novel coronavirus (COVID-19)

 At Field Guides, we are continuously monitoring news and developments regarding COVID-19 and its effects and impacts on travel especially.
 At the bottom of this page, we provide links to some of the sources we use to guide us in our decisions, both in the company and in our personal lives.

-Based on the international and domestic destinations in our summer schedule affected by the pandemic, we have cancelled tours through September.
-Since mid-March, we have been contacting the hundreds of Field Guides travelers booked on tours to let them know our plans for each trip through the middle of the year.
-(If you have booked a tour departing from late August onward and have not yet heard from us, we promise to be in touch soon.
+Based on the international and domestic destinations in our summer schedule affected by the pandemic, we have cancelled tours through most of the fall.
+Since mid-March, we have been contacting the hundreds of Field Guides travelers booked on tours to let them know our plans for each trip.
+(If you have booked a tour departing from December onward and have not yet heard from us, we promise to be in touch soon.
 We are working through tours in chronological order.)

 We would like all our travelers to know that if you have booked and paid for a tour that is cancelled, we will make every effort to refund or credit your tour fee, depending on the circumstances.
 We are finding that the time needed to re-work each tour’s arrangements is immense, and so we ask for your continued patience as we work through our many dozens of planned departures.